-Some 300,000 people are directly threatened by mines and explosive remnants of war, the legacy of four decades of successive conflicts, and major obstacles to Chad's development.
-Moreover, instability on the country's borders has only served to worsen an already complex humanitarian situation, with more than 4.7 million people now in need of emergency assistance, according to estimates.
-HI has been working since October 2014 to support the country’s mine clearance and victim assistance sectors.
-Since 2015, the organisation has raised the awareness of displaced populations in the Lake Chad region to the risk from unexploded ordnance and promoted the inclusion of children with disabilities in education.
+Some 300,000 people live under the threat of mines and explosive remnants of war, the legacy of successive conflicts.
+Moreover, instability on the country's borders has only served to worsen an already complex humanitarian situation, with more than 4 million people now in need of humanitarian aid or emergency assistance.
+Humanity & Inclusion has been working since October 2014 to support the country’s mine clearance and victim assistance sectors.
+Since 2015, the organisation has raised the awareness of displaced populations in the Lake Chad region to the risk from unexploded ordnance and promoted the inclusion of children with disabilities.

 Actions in process

 Humanity & Inclusion helps clear land contaminated by mines and explosive remnants of war in order to restore it to villages directly affected by them.
 It provides training for members of the National Mine Action Centre and updates its procedures.

 The organisation trains Chadian personnel in physical rehabilitation and is supporting this sector by developing a system for identifying people with disabilities.
 It has supported the reopening of the N' Djamena rehabilitation centre and helps organisations of casualties and people with disabilities - particularly marginalised in Chad – to uphold their rights.
 In the Lake Chad region, where many people have fled violence perpetrated by the Boko Haram group in neighbouring Nigeria, Humanity & Inclusion is working to improve access to education for children with disabilities.
 Humanity & Inclusion also implements risk education on unexploded ordnance to reduce the number of accidents.

 The organisation also implements income-generating and social-professional support activities to promote the socio-economic inclusion of vulnerable people, including young people with disabilities.

 Essentially rural, Chad is ranked among the world’s 10 poorest countries in terms of human development.